Review: "Writing an Obituary Worth

 story my way!” she said.
 “What a great thing to do!
 Check, off the

 Martin Kimeldorf is a 67-year-old writer and teacher who lives near Olympia, Washington.
 He embodies the do-it-yourself ethic by self-publishing his book and making it available online.
-(The author gives away the first half of the book free as a PDF.
-The entire book can be purchased as a paperback book on Amazon.)
+(The book can be purchased as a paperback book on Amazon.)

 The modern obituary is good for everyone, the author concludes.